-Burton Hometown Hero Splitboard Review
+Burton Hometown Hero Splitboard Review: Teton-Tested Guide

 I’ve ridden a few Burtons but the Family Tree Hometown Hero is the first split I’ve tried, and it delivers the all-around, dialed-right-out-of-the-box performance you’ve come to expect.
+This board earned a top spot in our comprehensive guide to the best splitboards of 2026.

 Burton Hometown Hero Profile